The community of Etna, which presently serves 50 taps, formed the Etna Water

 A contract with Forsgren Associates has been negotiated by the district for project

 design and construction administration services.
-Design of the project is ninety
+Design of the project has been

-percent complete, with an anticipated project construction start date during the
+initiated, with an anticipated project construction start date during the spring of

 RECOMMENDED LEGISLATIVE ACTION: